Navigation auf uzh.ch

 We offer short-term processes of around one to three sessions.
 You are free to stop at any time.

 The best way to contact us is by e-mail at mbs@mbs.uzh.ch or leave a voicemail message with a brief description of your concern.
 We generally respond within one working day to arrange an appointment with either the psychologist or legal specialist depending on the issue.
-Alternatively, you can come to one of our walk-in sessions without an appointment for a brief initial conversation.

 We will look at your concerns and decide whether it would be more helpful for you to discuss them with the psychologist or the legal specialist.
 We will then contact you to make an appointment for an initial discussion.
 Depending on our workload and your flexibility with times/dates, there may be a gap of a few days to a few weeks before the first session.